langeblake/atlas/README.md

 - **Board Limits**: Set limits on the number of boards each organization can have.
 - **Stripe Subscription Integration**: Enables organizations to subscribe and unlock unlimited boards.
 - **Landing Page**: A beautifully designed landing page for the application.
-- **Database and ORM**: Utilizes MySQL for database management and Prisma as the ORM (Object-Relational Mapping) tool.
+- **Database and ORM**: Utilizes MySQL for database management and Prisma as the ORM tool.
 - **UI Design**: Built with shadcnUI & TailwindCSS for a responsive and modern user interface.